pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Sherlock Holmes

 "I am a brain, Watson.
 The rest of me is a mere appendix."
 --Sherlock Holmes

+"To a great mind, nothing is little."
+--Sherlock Holmes

 "You have a grace upon your words"